 Be aware that there are mice here and they will visit you at night.
 And besides stealing your food, they carry the risk of Hantavirus.

 Even with the heavy visitation, the cabin is well cared for and in good condition.
-Please respect it and keep it that way.
+Please follow Backcountry Cabin Etiquette and keep it in great shape.